Sher-Chowdhury/codingbee_docs/categories/kubernetes/13_ingress/ingress.md

 ## Ingress Objects Demo

 In this demo, we're going to start bringing together a lot of the topics covered earlier.
-In this demo we're going to use deployment objects to create 2 groups of pods, the 1st group will a bunch of apache pods, the second will be a group of nginx pods.
-All the pods from both groups will be listenion on port 80.
+In this demo we're going to use deployment objects to create 2 groups of pods, the 1st group will a bunch of apache pods, the second will be a group of Caddy pods.
+Caddy is a webserver software that's similar to Apache/httpd, but written Golang.
+The Apache pods will be listening on port 80, and the caddy pods by default will listen on pod 2015.
 Each group will have it's own ClusterIP object sitting in front of it.
 We'll then create an Ingress object that sit's in front of both ClusterIP objects and it will forward incoming external requests to the ClusterIP objects.
 The Ingress object will decide which ClusterIP object it will forward traffic to based on the requesting url address.

 So let's start by creating our 2 deployments: